2286-SANA/BlackJack_Game/README.md

-# Hand Writing Digit Rcognization
+# Hand Written Digit Rcognization
 Using MNIST Dataset and Deep Learning